-Core Competencies that may be provided other than in-person, face to face include:

-Core Competency 3.
-Meeting Facilitation

-Core Competency 4.
-Regulations

-Interactive teaching strategies should be used for the core competencies.
+Interactive teaching strategies must be used for the core competencies.

-Any video or other media to be used should be submitted with the curriculum.
+Any video or other media to be used must be submitted with the curriculum for approval.

+Trainings must be taught in person or via a virtual platform (i.e. Zoom, Microsoft Teams, etc.) that has two way interactive video and audio communications.